KYC & AML Policy

 • €1,000 or higher: Full KYC is mandatory.

-• Phase 2 access (security-token/equity features) requires Full KYC/KYB, refreshed screening, investor categorisation, and Travel-Rule-ready wallets.
+• Phase 2 access (security-token/equity features) requires Full KYC/KYB, refreshed screening, investor categorization, and Travel-Rule-ready wallets.

 • We apply risk-based EDD (PEPs, high-risk geographies, complex SoW).